a guest post by Kate Orson of ListeningtoTears.com

 Want more sleep tips?
-Our Helping Your Children Sleep is designed to help you tackle all your sleep challenges.
+Our Helping Your Children with Bedtime and Sleep is designed to help you tackle all your sleep challenges.

 Kate Orson is a Hand In Hand Instructor.
 She is originally from the UK but now lives in Basel, Switzerland.
 She is the mother of one daughter.

 You can connect with Kate via her blog, ListeningtoTears.com.